Guide collection

 What is the easiest wrong reading?

-Body Types and Constitution Tendencies is not for diagnosis, treatment, dosage, product selection, emergency triage, or changing medication, food, tea, herb, supplement, or care routines.
+Body Types is not for diagnosis, treatment, dosage, product selection, emergency triage, or changing medication, food, tea, herb, supplement, or care routines.
 The common mistake is to treat a term, sign, food phrase, or quiz path as a private answer.
 The safer reading slows the reader down: name the term, compare the adjacent page, write the observation in plain language, and stop if the question becomes personal or high-risk.
 That shape gives users a next step without making the website behave like a practitioner.
-If related tendencies feels personal, write one question for qualified care before reading further.
+Carry forward related tendencies as a note beside Balanced; do not let it stand alone.

 When To See A PractitionerYang Deficiency